Slybry2000/Sunchaserjuly27/README.md

 The repository includes a `Backend/tests/conftest.py` fixture that automatically enables `CACHE_REFRESH_SYNC` for the test session so local runs behave like CI.

+Note: the `Backend/tests/conftest.py` file sets `CACHE_REFRESH_SYNC=true` as an autouse, session-scoped fixture and reloads the in-process cache module so test runs are deterministic by default when running the backend test suite.
+You can override this behavior in your shell if you need to test the asynchronous background refresh logic manually.

 ## 🏗️ Architecture

 ### Current Implementation (Phase B Backend Complete)